9/11 Memorial ‘Tower Of Voices’ Opens At Flight 93 Crash Site In Pennsylvania

 — Fox News (@FoxNews) September 9, 2018

 Business Insider reports that the structure was dedicated on Sunday with remarks from Pennsylvania Governor Tom Ridge and the superintendent of the park.
-The “Tower of Voices” is the final major feature on the 2,200 acre memorial park.
+The “Tower of Voices” is the final major feature on the 2,200 acre memorial park site.
 President Donald Trump is expected to visit the site on Tuesday to attend the 17th anniversary event.

 Earlier this week, a special occurrence took place in New York City ahead of Tuesday’s solemn anniversary.
 As previously reported in Inquisitr, the Metropolitan Transit Authority (MTA) announced the reopening of the Cortlandt Street Station in Manhattan.
 The subway station has been closed for the past 17 years, ever since it was destroyed during the 9/11 attacks.
 On that day, the One World Trade Center towers fell and ripped through the ceiling of the station.
 The station was then filled with debris and rubble, and required major renovations and rebuilding.
-Trains started running at the station this past Saturday afternoon, and is now named the WTC Cortlandt station.
+Trains started running at the station this past Saturday afternoon, and it is now named the WTC Cortlandt station.

 Tom Ridge speaks at Tower of Voices dedication ceremony https://t.co/ikbSFAlxAW pic.twitter.com/b2JPTl6QYc